lllyasviel/MangaCraft/README.md

 # MangaCraft
-The current best semi-automatic manga colorization project on earth.
+The project is under construction.
+Please wait.